 - Vinasun: (08) 38 27 27 27

 TWO, Is there a picture of your driver with his name on it?
-The private ones usually don’t have any information on the inside of the car except the meter
+The private ones usually don’t have any information on the inside of the car except the meter.

 Beggars.
-It’s common to see them in the streets, at the markets, or in front of temples and pagodas…They intentionally dress dirty and act like they are suffering to expose their body defects and diseases.
+It’s common to see them in the streets, at the markets, or in front of temples and pagoda.
+They intentionally dress dirty and act like they are suffering to expose their body defects and diseases.
 Some even try to make themselves more pitiable by purposefully contorting their mouth, grinding their teeth or closing their eyes.
 It is a good deed to give a hand to those in need but begging is regarded as an easy job in Vietnam for lazy people.
-The tourists are not encouraged to give in to beggars as this motivates them to carry on with their activity.
+The tourists are not encouraged to give in to a beggar since that will only draw more beggars.

 - Go for visible fixed prices: buy things at places where prices are fixed.
 In that way, you can be guaranteed to get local prices.
 At places where the price is not public, then follow key 2.

-- Ask for price in advance.
+- Ask for the price in advance.
 This will eradicate almost all of the risk.
 Always check the bill to see if what you were charged is the same price quoted on the menu.

-- Look local.
-When you want to buy something but not sure about the price, ask the local or look how much they paid for the same portion then follow him.
-However, to be certain, it’s wise to ask for price before you order/buy as the sellers might apply different price to foreigners.
+- Look for locals.
+When you want to buy something but not sure about the price, ask the local or look at how much they paid for the same portion.
+However, it’s wise to ask for the price before you order/buy as the sellers might apply a different price to foreigners.
 If you find their quote acceptable, just go for it.
 And if the price is exorbitant, leave it.